wboettge/DairyCattleDataCollection/README.md

 ## Features

 The core idea is to provice an extensible and scalable data collection platform using cloud resources.
-These resources are specified here, making deployment straigtforward.
+These resources are specified here, making deployment straightforward.

 The goal is to make it easy to set up raspberry pi gateways, collect and store the data produced by sensors, and then visualize the data being collected.